patrickdwyer33/Tracking_3d/README.md

 Or something very similar.
 All of the above is based on downloading to a mac, but it shouldn't be very different on other platforms.

-Once you've done this you can easily install the necessary packages to your virual environment like so:
+Once you've done this you can easily install the necessary packages to your virtual environment like so:

 	pip3 install -r ./requirements.txt